huffpostdata/hpd-asset-pipeline/README.md

       // "digest" logic does this:
       //
       // * Reads file contents and does not mangle them
-      // * Gives the asset a path incorporating the md5sum: e.g.,
+      // * Gives the asset an href incorporating the md5sum: e.g.,
       //   "image-ab2321a.png"
       // * Assigns a Content-Type based on the file extension
       logic: 'digest',